ibm-cloud-docs/account/index.md

 ### Expiring subscriptions
 {: #expiring-subscription-account}

 When your subscription is about to expire, you are notified by email 60, 30, 14, and 1 day before the expiration date of the last subscription on the account.
 After your subscription expires, your account is converted to a Pay-As-You-Go account, which means you pay only for billable services that you use with no contracts or commitments.
 In addition, the discounts that are associated with your subscription account won't apply to the Pay-As-You-Go account.
-Go to the [Subscriptions](https://{DomainName}/billing/subscriptions) page to check if any of your subscriptions are approaching their expiration date.
+Go to the [Subscriptions](https://{DomainName}/billing/subscriptions) page to check whether any of your subscriptions are approaching their expiration date.

 You can work with [{{site.data.keyword.Bluemix_notm}} Sales](https://cloud.ibm.com/catalog?contactmodule){: external} to renew your subscription account.

-## Upgrading your account
+## Pay as you go with Committed Use pricing model
-{: #upgrade-lite-account}
+{: #commitment-model}

-When you're ready to take your account to the next level, you can [upgrade your Lite account](/docs/account?topic=account-upgrading-account) to a Pay-As-You-Go account or Subscription account.
-Upgrading your account unlocks the full {{site.data.keyword.Bluemix_notm}} catalog, gives you extra free resources, and more.
+{{site.data.keyword.cloud_notm}} customers with a Subscription account can sign up for the Pay as you go with Committed Use pricing model.
+With this pricing model, you commit to spend a certain amount on {{site.data.keyword.Bluemix_notm}} and you also receive discounts across the platform.
+You are billed monthly based on your usage and you continue to receive a discount even after you reach your committed amount.
+For more information about the pricing model, see [Pay as you go with Committed Use pricing model](/docs/billing-usage?topic=billing-usage-committed-use).

-After you upgrade your Lite account to a Pay-As-You-Go account, you get a promotional credit of $200 that is automatically applied to your account.
-Your $200 credit is valid for 30 days, and your usage is automatically deducted from the credit amount.
-The credit cannot be used with third-party offerings, and the credit might not be available for all accounts.
+The pricing model will continue to roll out to new customers worldwide throughout 2021.
+For more information about the availability of the pricing model in your location, contact [{{site.data.keyword.cloud_notm}} Sales](https://cloud.ibm.com/catalog?contactmodule){: external}.

-If you already have a Pay-As-You-Go or Subscription account, you can also convert your account to a different type.
-For more information, see [Upgrading your account](/docs/account?topic=account-upgrading-account).
+{: note}